fenago/oracle19c-administration/md/Lab_18.md

-# Learn Oracle CREATE ROLE Statement By Practical Examples
+# Learn Oracle CREATE ROLE Statement

 **Summary**: In this lab, you will learn how to use the Oracle `CREATE ROLE` statement to create roles in the Oracle Database.

 Introduction to Oracle `CREATE ROLE` statement